 - disappointed, anxious and frustrated.
 Fatigue or boredom sets in.

 - irritable, some may even become angry and violent.
 It feels like everything is going against you.
 You begin to see small inconveniences as big problems.
 You will also tend to generalize.
-For example, if the bus didn’t arrive on time this morning, you complain that the transit system has always been inefficient and that going around the city is terribly hard.
+For example, if the bus didn’t arrive on time today, you complain that the transit system has always been inefficient and that going around the city is terribly hard.

 - that you have made a bad decision.
 You begin to think that moving was not such a good idea after all.

 - tense and stressed out.
-This can manifest as illness.
+This can manifest as an illness.
 You may get headaches, colds and flu often or allergies develop.
 This is because our immune system is affected when we are stressed or depressed.

 - isolated and helpless.
 This can lead to bouts of homesickness and longing for home.

 - Try not to be too critical.
-Be open-minded and be patient.
+Be open-minded and patient.
 Do not make rash decisions at this point.

 - Manage stress.
 Get a massage, join a gym, pray or go to church, meditate or take up a hobby.